MichaelBravoManyari/University-Schedule/README.md

 ## Architecture

-The app follows the MVVM (Model-View-ViewModel) architecture, ensuring a clear separation of concerns and facilitating maintainability and testability.
+The **University Schedule** app follows the [official architecture guidance](https://developer.android.com/topic/architecture), ensuring a clear separation of concerns and facilitating maintainability and testability.
 The architecture leverages:
 - **ViewModel**: Manages UI-related data in a lifecycle-conscious way.
+- **Kotlin Flows**: For asynchronous data streams, ensuring efficient and reactive handling of data updates.
 - **LiveData**: Provides observable data holder classes.
 - **Repository Pattern**: Manages data operations and provides a clean API to the ViewModel.
 - **Room Database**: For local data storage.

 ## Modularization

-University Schedule is structured into several modules to enhance scalability and maintainability.
+University Schedule is structured into several modules to enhance scalability and maintainability, following the [official modularization guide](https://developer.android.com/topic/modularization) from the Android Developer website.
 The modules are:

 - **App Module**: The main entry point of the application.
 - **Build-Logic Module**: Contains the convention module for build configurations.